I’ve written a lot about the value of habit formation and repetition.

 The problem is not hard work.
 The problem is the monotony, lack of true meaning and the power dynamics of The Office-Industrial Complex (aka The Prison Camp).

-We’re not robots.
-So we have to strike a balance between repetition of good habits versus variety.
+We are not robots.
+So we have to strike a balance between good habits and variety.
 Free range living should be for humans as well as chickens.

 A useful mental model here is the idea of crop rotation.
 All schoolchildren used to get taught about crop rotation in Medieval England as part of GCSE history: